How to Sell a House By Owner in Missouri

 1. Prepare your house for sale

-Whether you’re selling with an agent or FSBO, at a minimum, you’ll want to get your Missouri home into respectable shape before any showings to increase your chances of receiving a fair price.
-Here are a few standard tasks to add to the list.
+Whether you’re selling with an agent or going FSBO, it’s essential to get your Missouri home in good shape before any showings to boost your chances of receiving a fair price.
+Here are some standard tasks to consider.

 Indoors